alazaroc/blog-web-code/_posts/2022-10-09-aws-control-tower-deep-dive.md

 To deploy new AWS accounts with Account Factory you have 2 options:

-1. Use the product in AWS Service Catalog:
+1. Use the product in the AWS Service Catalog:

     ![service-catalog-1](service-catalog-1.png){:class="border"}
     ![service-catalog-2](service-catalog-2.png){:class="border"}